WillDenby/make-python-faster/src/memory_management/reducing_footprint_and_avoiding_leaks.md

 ## Explicitly Releasing Resources

-Garbage collection in Python usually handles memory management, but in some cases, you might need to manually release resources.
-This is especially true for external resources like file handles or network connections.

-**Example of using context managers to ensure resources are released:**
+In some cases, you might want to manually release resources, rather than rely on the GC.
+This can help for managing external resources like file handles or network connections.
+Here’s an example of using context managers to ensure resources are released:

 ```python
 with open("file.txt", "r") as file: